Skip to content

 from TaxPayer import TaxPayer

-class CalculateTaxController(InterfaceController):
+class CalculerImpotController(InterfaceController):

 def execute(self, request: LocalProxy, session: LocalProxy, config: dict) -> (dict, int):

-# retrieve the path elements
+# path elements are retrieved

 dummy, action = request.path.split('/')

-# No errors at the start
+# no error at start

-error = False
+erreur = False

-errors = []
+erreurs = []

 # POST parameters